-Interest on Saving Bank Account : Tax, 80TTA
+Interest on Saving Bank Account : Tax, 80TTA,ITR

 Savings Bank Account is the most common account for individuals.
 When you have money in bank savings account, your money earns interest.
 That means that you get paid for keeping your money in the account.
-This article explains how is the interest calculated on saving bank account, how is it taxed, what is section 80TTA?
+As you earn money you have to pay tax on it.
+But Income Tax Department gives deduction upto 10,000 Rs under section 80TTA on interest earned on all your saving bank accounts.
+This article explains how is the interest calculated on saving bank account, how interest on Saving Bank account is considered Income from Other sources and taxed , what is section 80TTA?
 How does it impact tax on interest from saving bank account?
 What is the 10,000 limit deduction?
 Is it for one account or multiple accounts?

 The interest is calculated on the daily balance in your account.
 Before Apr 2010 the interest was calculated on the lowest amount in the bank account between the 10th of every month and the last business day of the month.In Apr 2010 RBI moved to calculation on daily basis

 Say on 1st Aug Rs 70,000 is credited into your account.
 On 5th August after some withdrawls balance in your account is Rs 55000.
 You had Rs 70,000 for 4 days.
 Suppose interest is 4% per annum.
 So how much interest did you earn?
 The formula is:

 Interest = Principal or amount in the account * Number of days * Daily Interest Rate

 Daily Interest Rate = Interest rate per annum /365 days

 At 4% Daily Interest Rate is: 4%/365 = 0.010958%